josemichaelrubio/java-angular-azure-notes/p0-requirements.md

 ## Project 0 Minimum Requirements
 - [ ] Create a RESTful API/Web Service using Java
+- [ ] implement full CRUD operations for at least one endpoint
 - [ ] Documentation
     - Ask yourself if another person can understand how your app works without you having to explain it to them
 - [ ] Unit Testing